chrfrenning/upgraded-umbrella/README.md

 figure

-Figure 1 shows a client in zone 1 that asks for a connection from the proxy server.
-Proxy server will first check the server in the same zone and if it not overloaded (less than 18 requests in the waiting list), it will return to the client the address and port to the server in the same zone so that the client can send the request to the server and get the response (Scenario A as indexed by 3.A and 4.A) in the figure.
+Figure 1 shows a client in zone 1 that asks for a connection from the proxy server. server.Proxy server will first check the server in the same zone and if it not overloaded (less than 18 requests in the waiting list), it will return to the client the address and port to the server in the same zone so that the client can send the request to the server and get the response (Scenario A as indexed by 3.A and 4.A) in the figure.
 On the other hand, if the server in the same zone is overloaded, the proxy server will check the two neighbors of that zone (Zones 2 & 3 as per our scenario and visualized in Figure 1) and return the address of nearest server that is not overloaded (or the server at same zone if both neighbor servers are also overloaded).
-In the visualized scenario in Figure 1 (Scenario B and indexed by 3.B & 4.B), Server in zone 3 was assigned to the client in Zone 1 since servers in both zone 1 and zone 2 are overloaded.
+In the visualized scenario in Figure 1 (Scenario B and indexed by 3.B & 4.B), server.Server in zone 3 was assigned to the client in Zone 1 since servers in both zone 1 and zone 2 are overloaded.
 (For server in zone 4, the next servers are server 5 and server 1)
-You can decide on the design of the remote interface of the proxy server for both clients and servers on different zones.
-Proxy needs to provide a remote interface for clients so that clients can invoke its methods.
+You can decide on the design of the remote interface of the proxy server for both clients and servers on different zones. server.Proxy needs to provide a remote interface for clients so that clients can invoke its methods.
 Additionally, proxy needs access to servers’ remote interface to fetch information about servers’ load and waiting channel every once in a while.
 After every 18 requests that the proxy assigns to a specific server (18 replies to clients with the same server